BessHung/Election_Analysis/README.md

         # 5: Add a vote to that county's vote count.
         county_votes[county_name] += 1
 ```
 Using the script below to read and calculate the data from the list and dictionary.
 In the first part of repetition statement, `For` loop, it retrieves the votes count and calculates the percentage for each county from the dictionary, then print out the result of each item.
 Next, inside the for loop, using conditional statements, `If`, to get the largest number of the county.
 To sum up, the script can be used in grabbing the data, doing some math for each item from the dictionary.
-Further, return the expectation data the by using if-statements.
+Further, return the expectation data by using if-statements.
 ```Python
     # 6a: Write a for loop to get the county from the county dictionary
     for county_name in county_votes: